Vintage Images Of Danish History

 The Prehistoric Era

 Danish prehistoric era began following the last Ice Age, between (10,000 - 12,000) years ago with the first settlers descending upon mainland Denmark in what is currently known as the Jutland peninsula.
 The first migrants were termed Maglemosian people, a term for the culture relating to the early Mesolithic (middle stone age) era that evolved in Northern Europe.
 It is thought that the Maglemosian tribes first originated from the Eastern and Southern parts of Europe and some tribes ventured to the Northern region currently known as Denmark.
 The first inhabitants of Denmark were nomads who existed by hunting and fishing.
-During the last Ice Age much of Scandinavian territories were covered by ice glaciers, however, as the earth's temperature began to increase, the glaciers across that region gradually began to thaw unveiling extensive lands with rich soils that ultimately produced abundant vegetation, and over the passage of time, reindeers, elks, and other grazing creatures ventured upon that land, in turn humans from other parts of Europe converged on that region to hunt those creatures for sustenance and their hides and furs in order to make garments and to build shelters.
+During the last Ice Age much of the Scandinavian territories were covered by ice glaciers, however, as the earth's temperature began to increase, the glaciers across that region gradually began to thaw unveiling extensive lands with rich soils that ultimately produced abundant vegetation, and over the passage of time, reindeers, elks, and other grazing creatures ventured upon that land, in turn humans from other parts of Europe converged on that region to hunt those creatures for sustenance and their hides and furs in order to make garments and to build shelters.

 The Maglemosian Age